atomic-state/atomic-state.org/docs/tutorial/advanced/persistence.md

 # Persistence

 An atom's value can be saved to localStorage.
-For that, you need to pass `persistence: true` to your atom.
+For that, you need to pass `persist: true` to your atom.

 The value of the atom will be saved in JSON format, and its key in the `localStorage` object will be `store-` and the atom's name.